What Is Cervical Spondylosis?

 Tingling and numbness in the arms/hands

-Paresthesias in the distribution of the compressed nerve root — sign of radiculopathy
+Paresthesias along the compressed nerve root's distribution — a sign of radiculopathy

 - 04